 - EveryStep Web Recorder.
 It provides functionality to web record complex web application and supports over 40+ desktop/mobile browsers and devices, as well technologies used to create interactive content, such as Flash, HTML5, Java, PHP, Ruby, Silverlight, and more.

 - Virtual Load Injectors.
-It utilizes Amazon Web Services servers located in over 15 zones throughout the United States, Canada, APAC, South America, and Europe, so you can easily carry out tests with hundreds or thousands of users.
+It utilizes load injector servers from over 15 zones throughout the United States, Canada, APAC, South America, and Europe, so you can easily carry out tests with hundreds or thousands of users.

 - Distribute User Load.
 It provides access to geo-distributed loads depending on the majority of traffic on our website.

 - CI/CD Integration and Easy Proxy Setup.
-It provides support for easy integration with Jenkins and proxy setup to stress test internal applications which are not public.
+It provides support for easy integration with CI tools like Jenkins.

 - Integrated with Monitoring Platform.
-After load testing, users can choose to monitor their web pages, services, and applications in production and helps to check health status via easily understandable dashboards.
+After load testing, users can choose to monitor their web pages, services, and applications in production via easily understandable dashboards.

 Below is a chart that outlines the basic feature differences between the tools we discussed.
 Depending on the use case and environment, all these tools have something to offer users when looking to carry out performance testing.